How Many Links In The Chain Of Infection

 The reservoir is the environment where the infectious agent lives, grows, and multiplies.
 Reservoirs can be living organisms, such as humans, animals, and insects, or non-living environments, such as soil, water, and contaminated surfaces.
 Understanding the reservoir is crucial because it identifies the source of the infection.

 Human reservoirs can be carriers of a disease, meaning they are infected but do not show symptoms.
-Animals can also serve as reservoirs, transmitting diseases to humans, known as zoonotic diseases.
+On the flip side, animals can also serve as reservoirs, transmitting diseases to humans, known as zoonotic diseases.
 Non-living reservoirs, like contaminated water, can harbor pathogens such as Legionella, which causes Legionnaires' disease.

 3. Portal of Exit